-Exfiltration is the process of data leaving the network manually, or carried out through malicious programming.
-If an adversary can successfully penetrate networks, data exfiltration can take place, putting our most sensitive and private information in the wrong hands.
+Exfiltration is the process of data leaving the network manually (carried out by a hacker or through malicious programming).
+If an adversary can successfully penetrate networks, data exfiltration can take place, putting an organizations most sensitive and private information at risk.

-Threatcare offers proactive cyber defense through assessment by providing cloud-based hacker simulation, enabling companies to know — without a doubt — if they are at risk.
-“Perfect practice” using Threatcare trains your security professions to respond to real-world threats as they occur.
-Data exfiltration can take many forms, and without defense-in-depth practice sensitive information can find its way outside the network.
+Threatcare’s Violet platform offers proactive cyber defense by providing cloud-based intrusion simulations.
+Intrusion simulations enable companies to know — without a doubt — if they are protected or not.
+Organizations can use “perfect practice” while using Violet to train security professionals how to respond to real-world threats.
+Data exfiltration can take many forms, without proper defense-in-depth, sensitive information can find its way outside the network.

 Credit Card Exfiltration: Credit card exfiltration detection is important for protecting sensitive data.
-Attackers can compromise your network, obtain sensitive data and through advanced techniques, tactics, and procedures (TTPs) and exfiltrate credit cards exfiltration bypassing traditional security tools.
+Attackers can compromise a network while obtaining sensitive data through advanced techniques, tactics, and procedures (TTPs) to exfiltrate credit cards while bypassing traditional security tools.

 SSN Exfiltration: SSN exfiltration should be taken very seriously.
 Unlike a credit card number, a social security number can’t be changed.
-The most basic form of identification we have, our social security number is the foundation of many identity verification systems — whether we are transacting with the government or financial institutions.
-There is personal data that, if compromised, would be inconvenient to recover — data such as subscription information or passwords.
+A social security number is the most basic form of identification many people have — and is also the foundation of many identity verification systems (for both the government and financial institutions).